jmoenig/morphic.js/README.md

 GNU Affero General Public License for more details.

 You should have received a copy of the GNU Affero General Public License along with this program.
-If not, see <http://www.gnu.org/licenses/>.
+If not, see <https://www.gnu.org/licenses/>.

+Want to use Morphic.js but scared by the open-source license?
+Get in touch, we'll make it work.